Like any other type of payment, a SEPA direct debit can fail.

 Set up the number of Automatic Retry to execute in order to maximize your chances of recovering failed payments.

-Example: Payments can fail for some reason, but the Automatic Retry can make the revenue grow substantially if high amounts are at stake.
+Example: Payments can fail for a range of reasons, but Automatic Retry can increase your revenue, especially if large amounts are involved.
 It is worth it to try more than once to recover these failed payments.

 2. Delay to execute Automatic Retry